qinyanjuidavid/SaveONE-life/README.md

 - ### 4.
 Orphanage location
 - Orphanage location fragment shows a google map showing the current location of the user.
-- Orphan keeper is supposed to drag and drop the pin to the actual position of the orphanage.
+- Orphan keeper is supposed to drag and drop the pin to the actual position of the orphanage and get the current coordinates, on button click, coordinates are recorded to the firestore database.
 - We used google map API, the following dependecies were used
 - We created Google Map Api from google clouds
  ```